Service Dog Fundraiser for L’

 If you’d like to keep updated on our progress and receive a thank you note, please email me at the address at the bottom with your information.
-I will add you then to the email list to receive updates. (all donors will receive a thank you note with special gifts for donors over $100) We will send email updates and photos of L’ with his dog once he’s matched and united with his service dog.
+I will add you then to the email list to receive updates. (all donors will receive a thank you note) We will send email updates and photos of L’ with his dog once he’s matched and united with his service dog.

 Thank you for all your support in helping our family.
 We truly appreciate all the prayers and financial donations.
 It takes a village and we are humbled that you are part of ours!

 *his initial is used to respect the privacy of his family since this will be shared on social media.
 If you personally know L’, we respectfully ask you NOT mention his service dog to him.
 He can’t quite grasp the concept of time and it would put undue stress on him to hear of the service dog and not understand that it is not arriving “tomorrow”.
 L’ has been asking for a dog for a long time.
 “Someday, maybe” is the answer we give him for now.
 The family will be sharing the good news with him as soon as the dog is on its way!
 Thank you for your understanding and cooperation.
 We appreciate it!

 If you have any questions or would like to share your prayers, please feel free to email us at ServiceDogForL (at) gmail.com